Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Theory: EIF, Model Restriction, and Efficiency

 \emph{Data requirement.} Applying this test requires a small oracle slice \emph{under each target policy $\pi'$} (or per evaluation environment, e.g., time window or subgroup).
 We recommend collecting a modest audit sample (${\sim}50$--$200$ labels per policy) to validate that the base-trained calibrator can be safely reused; if a policy fails the test, either recalibrate with policy-specific data or fall back to oracle-only evaluation for that cell.

-\paragraph{Discussion.} \cref{thm:model-restriction} formalizes \emph{Design-by-Projection}: when justified knowledge defines a restricted statistical model (smaller tangent space), the efficiency bound in the restricted model is at most the bound in the baseline model.
-The key instantiations are: \cref{thm:sur-eif} (conditioning on $S$), \cref{thm:budgeted} (budgeted monotone weights), and \cref{thm:stack} (convex hull of candidate IFs).
-AutoCal-R, SIMCal-W, and DR/TMLE with cross-fitting \emph{attain} the corresponding bounds in their respective restricted models.
-In finite samples, the exact $\mathrm{IsoMeanOne}_S$ projection additionally \emph{majorizes} dispersion (\cref{lem:maj}), explaining the ESS gains delivered by SIMCal-W.
+\paragraph{Discussion.} CJE addresses two distinct statistical problems: (i) \emph{missing-data estimation} (Direct mode, \cref{prop:direct-eif}), where fresh responses are generated under $\pi'$ and the only missing data are oracle labels; and (ii) \emph{off-policy evaluation} (IPS/DR modes), where logged data from $\pi_0$ must be reweighted to estimate $V(\pi')$.
+Direct is the recommended default when fresh generation is feasible: it requires no overlap assumption, achieves the semiparametric efficiency bound for missing-data estimation, and attains the best ranking accuracy in our experiments.
+For OPE regimes, \cref{thm:model-restriction} formalizes the model restriction principle: encoding justified knowledge (conditioning on $S$, monotone weights, convex IF combinations) tightens efficiency bounds.
+The budgeted bound and IF stacking theorems (\cref{app:budgeted-stacking}) provide additional variance control for IPS/DR. In finite samples, the exact $\mathrm{IsoMeanOne}_S$ projection additionally \emph{majorizes} dispersion (\cref{lem:maj}), explaining the ESS gains delivered by weight stabilization.

-\paragraph{Scope and limitations.} \emph{(i) Mean sufficiency generalization.} \cref{thm:sur-eif,thm:dr-eff} assume mean sufficiency in $S$: $\E[Y\mid X,A,S]=R^\star(S)$.
-AutoCal-R's two-stage mode uses a learned index $Z(S,X)$; the theory generalizes by replacing $S$ with $Z(S,X)$ throughout, provided $Z$ is consistently estimated. \emph{(ii) Double robustness and weight misspecification.} \cref{thm:dr-eff} assumes at least one nuisance converges at rate $n^{-1/4}$.
+\paragraph{Scope and limitations.} \emph{(i) Mean sufficiency and transport.} The EIF derivations (\cref{thm:sur-eif,thm:dr-eff}) assume mean sufficiency ($\E[Y\mid X,A,S]=R^\star(S)$), a structural assumption enabling the efficiency theory.
+For valid estimation, the fundamental requirement is transport ($\E_{\pi'}[Y-f(S,X)]=0$), which is strictly weaker: mean sufficiency implies transport, but transport can hold (and be verified via audit) without it.
+The two-stage calibration mode uses a learned index $Z(S,X)$; the theory generalizes by replacing $S$ with $Z(S,X)$ throughout, provided $Z$ is consistently estimated. \emph{(ii) Double robustness and weight misspecification.} \cref{thm:dr-eff} assumes at least one nuisance converges at rate $n^{-1/4}$.
 When teacher-forced weights are unreliable (as in high-overlap-failure regimes), DR remains consistent via the outcome model alone; however, the efficiency bound $\Var(\phi_{\mathrm{sur}})$ is attained only when both nuisances are well-specified.
-In practice, when IPS fails due to poor coverage, DR effectively reduces to the Direct Method, which achieves the same consistency without the variance penalty from unstable weights (see \cref{sec:experiments}, Q3). \emph{(iii) SIMCal-W convergence.} \cref{thm:budgeted} assumes SIMCal-W converges to $m^\star_\rho$; this holds under standard regularity conditions for isotonic regression and cross-validated stacking (see, e.g., \citet{vanderLaan2007SuperLearner}).
+In practice, when IPS fails due to poor coverage, DR effectively reduces to the Direct Method, which achieves the same consistency without the variance penalty from unstable weights (see \cref{sec:experiments}, Q3). \emph{(iii) Weight stabilization convergence.} \cref{thm:budgeted} assumes weight stabilization converges to $m^\star_\rho$; this holds under standard regularity conditions for isotonic regression and cross-validated stacking (see, e.g., \citet{vanderLaan2007SuperLearner}).